Khayalethu – Project for youth at risk

 Community Family Preservation Programme:

 The community team aims to encourage family preservation so that children in high risk communities do not turn to the streets.
-Khayalethu works from drop in centres in 6 communities, namely Swapo, Mountainrise, Mason, Mafunze and KwaQanda.
+Khayalethu works from drop in centres in 6 communities, namely Swapo, Mountainrise, Mason, CBD, Mafunze, and Raisethorpe.
 Children who attend the centres are those who have never left the community or the ones who have been reunified with their families.
 Children who have been reunited with their families and require further support are cared for by the Family Care Unit Program, who monitor the relationship of child and family.
 Families are involved in their own development while the programme develops the parents and forms linkages with the community leaders to strengthen families.
 Asilahli Lutho Women’s Project aims to break the cycle of poverty within communities – see The Partnership – August 2014.

 The journey of a child at Khayalethu Project includes outreach, residential care, social work intervention and counseling, community development and family care/after care support.
 We honour the right of a child to participate in their holistic development, and do not treat children as “cases”.
 We encourage team work for the multi-disciplinary approach to assist the children in their growth.
 The best interest of the child is always at the centre of all activities.